return to World Statesmen.org >

 ¹Full style of the ruler was:

-(a) 21 May 1822 - 29 Mar 1823: por la divina providencia y por el Congreso de la Nación, primer emperador constitucional de México ("by divine providence and by the Congress of the Nation, First Constitutional Emperor of Mexico");
+(a) 19 May 1822 - 29 Mar 1823: por la Divina Providencia y por el Congreso de la Nación, primer Emperador constitucional de México ("by the Divine Providence and by the Congress of the Nation, first constitutional Emperor of Mexico");

-Territorial Disputes: Abundant rainfall in recent years along much of the Mexico-US border region has ameliorated periodically strained water-sharing arrangements; the US has intensified security measures to monitor and control legal and illegal personnel, transport, and commodities across its border with Mexico; Mexico must deal with thousands of impoverished Guatemalans and other Central Americans who cross the porous border looking for work in Mexico and the United States.
+Territorial Disputes: Aabundant rainfall in recent years along much of the Mexico-U.S. border region has ameliorated periodically strained water-sharing arrangements; the U.S. has intensified security measures to monitor and control legal and illegal personnel, transport, and commodities across its border with Mexico; Mexico must deal with thousands of impoverished Guatemalans and other Central Americans who cross the porous border looking for work in Mexico and the U.S.; Belize and Mexico are working to solve minor border demarcation discrepancies arising from inaccuracies in the 1898 border treaty.

 Chiapas